At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need

-Eating a wide variety of vegetables and fruits can help ensure you get a diverse range of antioxidants to optimise your health.
+Vegetables and fruit tend to be packed full of antioxidants.
+Eating a wide variety of them can help ensure you get a diverse range of different antioxidants to optimise your health.
 There are hundreds of antioxidants in not only fruit and vegetables, but nuts, seeds, olive oil and wholegrains.

 You can get the following antioxidants from these food sources:

 - Vitamin A – liver, sweet potatoes, carrots, milk and egg yolks

 - Vitamin C – broccoli, Brussels sprouts, cauliflower

 - Vitamin E – almonds, avocado, leafy greens